hemfic/SYSC3303/iteration1/README.md

 Client.java: sends and receives files to/from the Server, using the Host as an intermediate

 Host.java: receives packet from Client.
 Creates a HostConnectionManager thread to the retransmit the packet.
 Note: this class and HostConnectionManager were named as such, since they aren't simulating errors yet, but rather acting as a intermediate host for the Client and Server.

+HostConsoleThread.java : a thread which receives user input in order to select the test settings.

 HostConnectionManager.java: forwards packet to it's destination (server/client)